This morning I received a mail from one of PMESN readers, KJ.

 - Identify gaps in you study and focus on those KAs or concepts

-I hight recommend you get one.
+I highly recommend you get one.

 A simulator is a solid companion in your PMP exam prep.

 Don’t just take my word on this popular simulator that was created by subset of PMPs that create original PMP exam question bank.
-Click to get get a smaller version (but real questions) right now, before it is pulled down.

 Get ‘Last Mile’ prep resources